User guideAI DetectionScanning repositories

 API Calls tab

-The API Calls tab shows direct integrations with AI provider APIs detected in your codebase.
-These represent active usage of AI models and services, such as calls to OpenAI, Anthropic, Google AI, and other providers.
+The API Calls tab shows direct calls to AI provider APIs found in your code, like OpenAI, Anthropic, and Google AI.

 API call findings include: